 With ahead-of-the-curve reporting, Scientific American continued to cover groundbreaking events in science and technology.
 An article prophetically entitled "Computers in Business" was published in 1954.
 From the successful launch of Telstar to a single-topic issue that identified "Key Technologies for the 21st Century," the magazine has alerted its audience to the expanding possibilities of communications.
 Medical coverage included Jonas Salk writing on the development of his polio vaccine, Robert Jarvik detailing the creation of the Jarvik-7 artificial heart, and single-topic issues on AIDS and the immune system.
 New technologies that revolutionized the automobile industry were explored.

 More than 150 Nobel laureates have written for Scientific American, most of whom wrote about their prize-winning works years before being recognized by the Nobel Committee.
-In addition to the likes of Albert Einstein, Francis Crick, Jonas Salk and Linus Pauling, Scientific American continues to attract esteemed authors from many fields:
+In addition to the likes of Albert Einstein, Francis Crick, Jonas Salk, Linus Pauling and May-Britt Moser, Scientific American continues to attract esteemed authors from many fields:

 World leaders: former Prime Minister Gro Harlem Brundtland of Norway, former United Nations Secretary-General Trygve Lie